Power law cosmology in modified theory with thermodynamics analysis: Physical consequences of the model

-In this section, we analyse the changing behaviour of energy density $ \rho $ and pressure $ p $.
-From Eqs. (\ref{15}) and (\ref{16}), it is clear that the values of $ \rho $ and $ p $ are in the terms of $ z $ and the value of $ \omega $ is in terms of $ q $ only, \textit{i.e}, a constant.
-So to understand the evolution of these parameters we plot the graphs. \\

-Fig. \ref{rho}a shows the evolution of the energy density against the redshift.
-For high redshift $ \rho $ is very large, and as $ z $ decreases, $ \rho $ also decreases for the whole range of $ z $.
-As $ z \to -1 $, the energy density $ \rho \to 0 $.
-Further, Fig. \ref{rho}b shows the evolution of pressure $ p $ against redshift $ z $, and we observe that the pressure is negative, which corresponds to accelerated expansion.\\

-From Eqs. (\ref{15}), (\ref{16}) and (\ref{17}), we calculate the present value of the EoS parameter $ \omega $ as -0.406, -0.5, -0.421 for the $ H(z) $, $ Pantheon $ and their joint data sets, respectively.
-These values of the EoS parameter show that at present our model is in the quintessence region (see Fig. \ref{rho}c).
+This section analyzes the changing behavior of energy density $ \rho $ and pressure $ p $.
+From Eqs. (\ref{15}) and (\ref{16}), it is clear that the values of $ \rho $ and $ p $ are in the terms of $ z $ and the value of $ \omega $ is in terms of $ q $ only, \textit{i.e.}, a constant.
+So, to understand the evolution of these parameters we plot the graphs.
+Fig. \ref{rhoa} shows the evolution of the energy density against the redshift.
+For high redshift $ \rho $ is very large, and as $ z $ decreases, $ \rho $ also decreases for the whole range of $ z $ ans as $ z \to -1 $, the energy density $ \rho \to 0 $.
+Further, Fig. \ref{rhob} shows the evolution of pressure $ p $ against redshift $ z $, and we observe that the pressure is negative, corresponding to accelerated expansion.
+From Eqs. (\ref{15}), (\ref{16}) and (\ref{17}), we calculate the value of the EoS parameter which is almost constant from high redshift to low redshift.
+The numerical values of $ \omega $ are measured as -0.406, ~-0.5, ~-0.421 for the $ H(z) $, Pantheon and their joint data sets, respectively.
+These EoS parameter values show that our model is in the quintessence region.